danrcastro/.github/Bug Issue Template.md

 - [ ] Business Value supplied
 - [ ] The person who will Approve story identified
 - [ ] Dependencies Identified
+- [ ] User acceptance test cases are created/modifed
+- [ ] Bug Issue linked to Feature Issue and/or Epic containing the functionality (optional if Epic/Feature exist)

 ## Definition of Done